TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 ```
 * Added API Key form and parameter to allow for "Auto-Binding" the user during Migration
-    * If selected, both the API Key and Connect Key values must be entered
+    * If selected, both the API Key value must also be entered
-    * At the end of migration the ADMU will search the JumpCloud Organization for the username entered and bind the user to the system
+    * At the end of migration the ADMU will search the JumpCloud Organization for the username entered and bind the user to the system.
+If the user does not exist the ADMU log will produce a warning message.
+    * The GUI will validate that the JumpCloud user exists in the console before Migration
 * GUI runs of the ADMU should prompt to view the log after migration
 * The migration user's registry hive is saved as a unique filename (ex: NTUSER_original.DAT is now NTUSER_original_yyyy-mm-dd-HHMMSS)
-* The 2.0.0 version of the tool no longer includes the Microsoft User State Migration Tool.
-Priror versions of the tool should be used if it's necessary to copy data from one profile to another.
+* The 2.0.0 version of the tool no longer includes the Microsoft User State Migration Tool (USMT).
+Prior versions of the tool should be used if it's necessary to copy data from one profile to another.
     * The default behavior of the 2.0.0 tool is to convert accounts with what was previously the `ConvertProfile` parameter.
+    * If profile data was mapped to a network share, the USMT could have a valid use case but the Custom XML would have to populated to migrate that data
+    * This is a breaking change for the CLI version of the tool, the convertProfile parameter does not exist in 2.0.0

 ```